Triumph Tiger 800 - Converting to Tubeless Tyres

 I took the wheels off and had the tyres removed.
 I noticed that the rim tape on the rear wheel had

 been installed off-centre and a section of spoke was rubbing the inner tube!
 Not good because

 the spoke nipples on the Tiger 800 have really sharp edges.

-for 4 weeks.
-At the same time I fitted the 8mm Tubless Valves with plenty of Goop to seal them in place.
+At the same time I fitted the 8mm Tubeless Valves with plenty of Goop to seal them in place.

-On some of the links people suggest a front wheel should not be run tubless because if a
+On some of the links people suggest a front wheel should not be run tubeless because if a

 tyre deflates the front rim does not have an inner step to hold the tyre in place.
 I tend to